 For public K-12 education, the Indiana Area School District supports four neighborhood elementary schools (Eisenhower Elementary, Horace Mann, East Pike, and Ben Franklin), a middle school and high school (Indiana Area Senior High School), which are accredited and recognized for quality.
 A Catholic affiliated Pre-K through grade 6 program is offered at the St. Bernard School, in addition to two K-12 Christian schools in the area.

 There are a great many activities available for children and adults alike.
-The university brings a large variety of cultural events to the community, and these are increasing with the completion and opening of a new 5,000 seat arena within sight of the medical center.
+The university brings a large variety of cultural events to the community, and these have increased with the completion and opening of a 5,000 seat event center within sight of the medical center.